bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 * Be sure to prepare and read over the activities before your class begins.
 Try to anticipate any questions students may have.

-* Install Insomnia on your machine before class starts with the following link: [insomnia.rest/download](https://insomnia.rest/download) and familiarize yourself with the interface.
+* Install Insomnia on your machine before class starts with the following link: [insomnia.rest/download](https://insomnia.rest/download).

 * Ensure that you are using the most recent version of Express (^4) by running `npm show express version`.